Usilai Mani: Early life

-His birth name is Subramaniyan Iyer.
-He was born in Usilampatti,Madurai, Thirunelveli to parents Krishnan Iyer–Subbulakshmi.
+His birth name was Subramaniyan Iyer.
+He was born in Usilampatti, Madurai, Thirunelveli to parents Krishnan Iyer–Subbulakshmi.
 Usilmani became famous as Usili, shortening the name of his town.

 Film career

 In addition to Tamil, he has acted in Telugu, Malayalam and Hindi films.
 He acted as a comedian through four generations, starting from MGR and Sivaji to heroes like Kamal Haasan, Rajinikanth and Vijayakanth, Mohan.

 Death

-In 1993 he suffered diabetes.
+In 1993, he was diagnosed with diabetes.
 His legs were removed, leading him to stop acting.
-On 14.5.1996 he died at age 62.
-He had a wife, a son and a daughter.
+On 14 May 1996 he died aged 62.
+He was survived by his wife and children.